eZmaxinc/eZmax-SDK-kotlin/docs/ObjectEzsigndocumentApi.md

 val apiInstance = ObjectEzsigndocumentApi() val pkiEzsigndocumentID : kotlin.Int = 56 // kotlin.Int |
 val eDocumentType : kotlin.String = eDocumentType_example // kotlin.String | The type of document to retrieve.
 1. **Initial** Is the initial document before any signature were applied.
 2. **SignatureReady** Is the version containing the annotations/form to show the signer.
-3. **Signed** Is the final document once all signatures were applied.
+3. **Signed** Is the final document once all signatures were applied in current document if eEzsignfolderCompletion is PerEzsigndocument.<br>     Is the final document once all signatures were applied in all documents if eEzsignfolderCompletion is PerEzsignfolder.
 4. **Proofdocument** Is the evidence report.
 5. **Proof** Is the complete evidence archive including all of the above and more. try {
     val result : EzsigndocumentGetDownloadUrlV1Response = apiInstance.ezsigndocumentGetDownloadUrlV1(pkiEzsigndocumentID, eDocumentType)
     println(result)